alanshaw/innerhtml/README.md

 ### innerhtml.createWriteStream(element [, options])

 Create a new writable stream whose destination is the passed DOM element.
-If no options are passed, the writeable stream will replace the `element`'s `innerHTML` with the content piped to it.
+If no options are passed, the writable stream will replace the `element`'s `innerHTML` with the content piped to it.

 #### options.objectMode